 Learn more and purchase now.

-The Grout Museum District has reopened the Grout Museum of History and Science and the Sullivan Brothers Iowa Veterans Museum.
+Grout Museum of History and Science and the Sullivan Brothers Iowa Veterans Museum are currently open.

 Museum Hours are Tuesday-Saturday, 10:00 AM to 4:00 PM.

-Science demonstrations will be held in the Grout Museum's Conference Room at 11:00 AM, 1:30 PM, and 3:00 PM daily.
+Science demonstrations will be held in the Grout Museum's Conference Room, Saturday only, at 11:00 AM, 1:30 PM, and 3:00 PM.
 The Planetarium will remain closed temporarily.

-The Bluedorn Science Imaginarium and the Rensselaer Russell House Museum will remain closed at this time.
+The Bluedorn Science Imaginarium and the Rensselaer Russell House Museum are CLOSED at this time.

 The safety of our visitors and staff is of the highest concern.
-With that in mind, we will be enforcing some new policies:
+With that in mind, we will be enforcing the following policies: